 The employers that don’t have a feel-good mission usually pay better and have more interesting work environments.
 Because these employers make money off of their employees, they are invested in hiring good people and preventing them from burning out.
-I have great work-life balance and am intellectually stimulated on a daily basis.
+At my job in the private sector, I have great work-life balance and am intellectually stimulated on a daily basis.

 If you want to make $75,000 as a librarian, and the CIA is your only chance to do that, I don’t see how you’re any more “complicit” than a janitor who works there.
 Librarians aren’t setting foreign policy.